-BLOCKS Dashboard beta allows easy integration between BLOCKS and Ableton Live.
-With BLOCKS Dashboard beta you can customise the Lightpad Block’s touch-responsive surface to control Ableton Live in a wide variety of ways.
+BLOCKS Dashboard allows easy integration between BLOCKS and Ableton Live.
+With BLOCKS Dashboard you can customize the Lightpad Block’s touch-responsive surface to control Ableton Live in a wide variety of ways.
 This article will show you how to use the Lightpad Block as a drum pad controller in Ableton.
+You can also control Ableton Live clips and instruments with the Lightpad Block, and use Lightpad and Seaboard Blocks as melodic instruments in Ableton Live.

 Ableton’s MIDI Preferences